Tlf/tlf/doc/README_QTC_RTTY.txt

 Receiving QTC
 =============
-Even if you choose the two-way QTC handling, or you just want to receive QTCs, the CTRL-Q combinaton remaining to receive the QTC block.
+Even if you choose the two-way QTC handling, or you just want to receive QTCs, the CTRL-Q combination remaining to receive the QTC block.
 If you open the QTC receive window with CTRL-Q, apparently nothing has changed.
 The point is same than in another
 modes: fill the lines.
 Yes, the speed of RTTY is a little bit